MumenJarrah/CloudLabs/lab7.md

 It should be noted that inside containers, due to the isolation created by Docker, when we run tcpdump inside a container, we can only sniff the packets going in and out of this container.
 We won’t be able to sniff the packets between other containers.
 However, if a container uses thehost mode in its network setup, it can sniff other containers’ packets.

-- Runningtcpdumpon the VM.
+- Running `tcpdump` on the VM.
 If we runtcpdumpon the VM, we do not have the restriction on the containers, and we can sniff all the packets going among containers.
 The interface name for a network is different on the VM than on the container.
 On containers, each interface name usually starts with eth; on the VM, the interface name for the network created by Docker starts with br-, followed by